Section: Men's Style - Blog

 Half Canvassed suit construction – notice how the canvas is positioned only at the top half of the jacket.

 Fusing uses a waterproof glue that binds the entire jacket front (top and bottom) together.
 The glue is applied to the fabric to stiffen it, giving a simulation of a canvas.
 However, because of the “hydrophobic” waterproof qualities of the glue, Fully Fusing makes the jacket unbreathable and also susceptible to “bubbling” after dry cleaning.
 Fully Fusing also reduces the comfort of the suit, disallowing it from moving properly with your body.

-In short steer well clear of Fully Fused suits!
+In short, we recommend you steer clear of Fully Fused suits.
 And beware, many designer suits like Armani and HUGO BOSS use fusing in some of their product lines – yet they still charge a premium price.

-In this article you have learned about the finer details of what makes up a good quality men's suit.
-We hope that next time you're shopping for a new suit that you take these lessons on board to ensure that you can spot quality... and to ensure that what you're paying is a fair price.
+In this article, you learned the finer details of what makes up a good quality men's suit.
+We hope next time you're shopping for a new suit, you take these lessons on board so you can spot quality and to ensure that what you're paying is a fair price.

 And remember, the men of Montagio are always happy to share their expertise with you and assist you in designing a suit that fits your body type, lifestyle and wallet.BOOK YOUR FITTING with us today and start enjoying the luxury of wearing custom made suits.